MarkLi007/Tg-bot/README.md

 | `THROTTLE_SECONDS` | Cooldown window for message scoring | `5` |
 | `LANG` | Interface language | `en` |
 | `ALLOWED_CHAT_IDS` | Comma-separated chat IDs whitelist | – |

+`ALLOWED_CHAT_IDS` accepts a comma-separated list of group IDs.
+Leave it empty to allow all chats.
+Use the `/chatid` command after inviting the bot to a group to determine the identifier you should add.

 ### Logging & deployment
 - Logs are emitted as single-line JSON records that include the log level, timestamp, and